Roles and Responsibilities of Local Government Leaders

 In rare circumstances where the city attorney has a conflict and cannot advise both the executive and the city council, a contract with outside counsel is appropriate.

 For counties, the county council cannot contract for legal counsel separate from the elected prosecutor without court approval (RCW 36.32.200).
 We explore this issue in more detail in our publication Knowing the Territory.

 Policy development processes are most effective and productive when the legislative body, the executive, and staff work well together.
 Each party has a role to play, along with clearly defined responsibilities.
 Conflicts often develop when the legitimate needs and roles of one party are not understood by another.
 Here are some suggestions that might make the policy development process more effective.

 - Elected officials have different needs than staff.
 To be effective, elected officials must be responsive to the needs of their constituents.
 Elected officials will sometimes focus on fairness or responding to the minority view so that their constituents feel adequately represented.

 - Elected officials want to know where various groups stand on an issue.
 This information is important in attempting to balance the conflicting values that often come into play during the policymaking process.

 - Some key staff belong to national and state associations that hold members to professional and ethical standards.
 For example, many city managers and administrators belong to the Washington City/County Management Association and are bound by the International City/County Management Association code of ethics.
-Asking staff to help on certain political matters, such as election and ballot campaigns, puts them in a difficult position.
-State laws also significantly limit the use of public resources for campaign issues.

 - Show appreciation for good work.
 Say "thanks."
 Share credit.
 Understanding and appreciating the differing roles of your team members will improve the policymaking and decision-making process.